-COLLEGE VISITS: Students who wish to visit any colleges or trade schools or meet with Armed Services representatives on a school day may do so with parental and prior administrative approval.
+COLLEGE VISITS: Students who wish to visit a college, trade school, or meet with Armed Services representatives on a school day may do so with parental and prior administrative approval.
 The day of absence will be considered an excused absence if a written excuse from both a parent and the college or representative visited is presented in the office the day following the visit.
 Limited to four (4) days per school year.